Firestark/project/README.md

 A status matcher matches a particular status returned by the business logic.
 In this status matcher we can do some final calculations before sending back a response to the client.

+## More information

+More information can be found [here](https://github.com/firestark/project/tree/master/docs).

 ## Contributions

 Contributions and feedback are very appreciated, feel free to [place an issue](https://github.com/firestark/project/issues).